 What the sellers of the home didn’t expect, however, was three offers within a matter of hours following the first open house showing.
 All three offers were more than the asking price.
 The buyers the sellers chose wanted to close the sale in thirty days.
 Ordinarily that’s a great combination – a sales price higher than the asking price, and a closing date in a matter of a few weeks.
 However, there was just one small problem: The sellers, once they moved, had nowhere to go.
 Due to poor planning – or a lack of a plan altogether – these sellers achieved what they set out to do, but failed miserably on the next step of what to do after the sale.
 Let’s continue to read what happened next.

-Also of Interest - Boston North Shore Home Selling Issues
+Also of Interest - Selling a Home in Boston North Shore with Staging

 Prepare to Negotiate